Ana Fernández / SEO

 1. Use natural language and complete sentences

-Your content should sound like something that a person I would say or ask, not just as a set of keywords.
+Your content should sound like something a person would say or ask, not just a collection of keywords.

-✅ Use: “A CRM for real estate allows you to centralize contacts, automate tasks and improve customer tracking.”
+✅ Use: “A real estate CRM allows you to centralize contacts, automate tasks, and improve client follow-up.”

 ❌ Instead of: “Real estate CRM.
 Contacts.
 Tasks.
-Business management.”
+Sales management.”

 • What does… mean?